Policy

 The Excel by Eight Foundations Collaborative has developed a policy agenda that builds on existing knowledge of how to best support families with young children.
 We want children to have healthy beginnings and for families to feel supported and have access to high-quality child care and early learning experiences.

-E8 Foundations has three focus areas:
+E8 Foundations has four focus areas:

 Healthy Beginnings